nodexo/xpipe/README.md

 xpipe<sup>[1]</sup>
 ===================

-Use cross-platform IPC<sup>[2]</sup> paths in node.
+Use cross-platform IPC paths in node.

 Background
 ----------

-In node - instead of utilizing TCP - you can use IPC to communicate to other services like...
+In node - instead of utilizing TCP - you can use IPC<sup>[2]</sup> to communicate to other services like

 - web servers (NGINX)
 - data structure stores (redis)